PhilaNgcamu/typescript-core-basics/typescript/LiteralTypes/README.md

   }
   ```

 - The above code, TypeScript interprets the property of obj, "counter" to be a **number** type, not 0 or 1.
 This also prevents the property being changed to another assignment value.
-Reference: Reference: [literalTypes.ts](literalTypes.ts) from line 36.
+  Note: Use, `as const` to convert an object to be type literals`.
+Reference: [literalTypes.ts](literalTypes.ts) from line 36.

 - NOTE: **Boolean literals**, which is `true | false` (union) can also be used.